lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 The main loop will read in and then write out the image frames until there are not more to available.

-1. Run until the conditions specified at the bottom of the loop are met:
+1. The main loop runs until the conditions specified at the bottom of the loop are met:

 ```cpp
 do {
 ```

-2. Let the user know they can stop a multi-image source like video or camera
+2. A message is output to let the user know they can stop a multi-image source like video or camera:

 ```cpp
     if (firstFrame) {